 This article could be a dissertation on what we know about the in-universe science of lightsabers and kyber crystals – as a PhD student myself, I like to think Galen Erso also spent a stupid amount of time holed up in a library somewhere writing about his theories and worrying what his thesis committee would think of them.
 However, given that Dr. Erso has already covered this (and you can find it on Wookieepedia), let’s dive into some potential ways lightsabers could become a reality in our own universe.

-OK so let’s start with the concept of a ~plasma~ blade.
+OK, so let’s start with the concept of a ~plasma~ blade.
 Plasma is one of the four fundamental states of matter and is made up of a gas of ions and free electrons, which becomes so highly electrically conductive that long-range electric and magnetic fields dominate its behavior.
-Lightning (looking at you Palpatine you lightning crazed bastard) and neon lights are common generators of plasma.
+Lightning (looking at you, Palpatine, you lightning-crazed bastard) and neon lights are common generators of plasma.
 TL;DR plasma is high-energy ionized gas.
-Unfortunately, in our universe plasma, much like gas, liquid, or cats, will expand to fill the space it is in (or undergo plasma recombination and become a gas again).
+Unfortunately, in our universe, plasma, like gas, liquid, or cats, will expand to fill the space it is in (or undergo plasma recombination and become a gas again).
 This makes it rather useless as a sword.